joyoyoyoyoyo/pantalones/README.md

     file root

 # Test suite
-The test suites are located at `src/test/scala/DependencyDigraphTest.scala` and `src/test/scala/UserDependenciesTest.scala` `DependencyDigraphTest.scala`
+The test suites are located at:
+* `src/test/scala/DependencyDigraphTest.scala`
+* `src/test/scala/UserDependenciesTest.scala`

+# Troubleshooting
+* If an error is produced during the project build, then IntelliJ can be used and the run configurations can be adjusted
+* validate_approvals should point to the project jar file, this is executable through scala